Nitisinone is used to treat certain inherited disorders

 Take this medication by mouth as directed by your

-doctor, usually twice daily.
+doctor, usually once or twice daily.

 If you are taking the capsules, take them on an empty